itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Footer
 ![Footer image](assets/readme-files/footer.png)

+* Footer

+    - Broken into four sections.
+Aligned horizontaly on desktop and vertically on mobile.

+    - Section 1 includes links to social media and small about me text.

+    - Section 2 include links to playlists of future unrecorded albums.

+    - Section 3 includes links to reccomended resources for learning improvisation in a classical style on the piano

+    - Section 4 includes links to venues I have and/or currently am playing at.

+* Bottom Bar

-- The footer includes links to social media, future albums on spotify, reccomended resources for learning classical piano improvisation and venues I have performed at.
-There is also a bottom bar with the repeat of the logo and a copyight text to help end the page.
+    - The bottom bar includes a repeat of the logo and a copyight text.

+    - It helps to end the page.

 ### 404 Error Page
 ![404 error page image](assets/readme-files/404.png)